Skip to main content

 https://www.gnu.org/software/make/

 Many companies (including Cloud Posse) started by leveraging make with Makefile and targets to call terraform.
-Using make is popular method of orchestrating tools, but it has trouble scaling up to support large projects.
+Using make is a popular method of orchestrating tools, but it has trouble scaling up to support large projects.
 We know this because Cloud Posse used it for 3+ years.
-The problems we ran into is that make targets do not support "natural" parameterization, which leads to a proliferation of environment variables that are difficult to validate or hacks like overloading make-targets and parsing them (e.g. make apply/prod).
-Makefiles are unintuitive for newcomers because they are first evaluated as a template, and then executed as a script where each line of a target runs in a separate process space.
+The problem we ran into is that make targets do not support "natural" parameterization, which leads to a proliferation of environment variables that are difficult to validate or hacks like overloading make-targets and parsing them (e.g. make apply/prod).
+Makefiles are unintuitive for newcomers because they are first evaluated as a template and then executed as a script where each line of a target runs in a separate process space.
 Spaces matter too, and it's made worse with inconsistent rules using tabs in some places and spaces in others.

 Mage (Magefile)